Cabiao

 According to the National Competitiveness Council in Cities/Municipalities Competitiveness Index 2018, Cabiao is ranked 10th in Overall Municipal category with 1,400 participating municipalities and 30th place in first to second class municipal category.
 The town also boasts of being 2nd place in the Resiliency category.

 The town is part of the so-called "Rice Granary Capital of the Philippines", and is also remarked as the "Sweet Sorghum Capital of Nueva Ecija".

+Government

+Local Government

+The executive branch of the Municipality of Cabiao is headed by the Municipal Mayor.
+Throughout the municipality's history, the title and term length of the chief executive have evolved—transitioning from the presidente municipal during the early 20th century to the elected Municipal Mayor under the Local Government Code of 1991.
+The following list details the individuals who have held the office and their respective terms in service.